 In re Nortel Networks Inc.

-We represent Solus Alternative Asset Management LP, on behalf of certain funds and managed accounts (“Solus”), and Macquarie Capital (USA) Inc. (“Macquarie), in their capacities as holders of certain fixed rate senior notes due June 15, 2026 (the “7.875% Notes”) issued by Nortel Networks Limited f/k/a Northern Telecom Limited (“NNL”) and Nortel Networks Capital Corporation f/k/a Northern Telecom Capital Corporation (“NNCC”), and guaranteed by NNL in the chapter 11 cases of Nortel Networks Inc. and its affiliated debtors and debtors in possession pending in the United States Bankruptcy Court for the District of Delaware (the “Bankruptcy Cases”).
-Solus and Macquarie hold nearly 90% of the 7.875% Notes issued by NNCC, and we are prosecuting on the clients’ behalf claims for post-petition interest owing with respect to the 7.875% Notes.
-The case involves emerging law in the Delaware Bankruptcy Court concerning the propriety of paying post-petition interest to unsecured creditors in solvent bankruptcy cases.
-Moreover, we are pursuing bespoke treatment for the 7.875% Notes given their unique contractual entitlements, including their rights with respect to a Support Agreement entered into among Nortel Networks Inc. and NNCC in favor of NNCC.
+We represented Solus Alternative Asset Management LP, on behalf of certain funds and managed accounts (“Solus”), and PointState Capital LP (“PointState”), in their capacities as holders of certain fixed rate senior notes due June 15, 2026 (the “7.875% Notes”) issued by Nortel Networks Limited f/k/a Northern Telecom Limited (“NNL”) and Nortel Networks Capital Corporation f/k/a Northern Telecom Capital Corporation (“NNCC”), and guaranteed by NNL in the chapter 11 cases of Nortel Networks Inc. and its affiliated debtors and debtors in possession pending in the United States Bankruptcy Court for the District of Delaware (the “Bankruptcy Cases”).
+Solus and Nortel held nearly 90% of the 7.875% Notes issued by NNCC, and we are prosecuted on the clients’ behalf claims for post-petition interest owing with respect to the 7.875% Notes.
+The case involved emerging law in the Delaware Bankruptcy Court concerning the propriety of paying post-petition interest to unsecured creditors in solvent bankruptcy cases.
+Moreover, we pursued bespoke treatment for the 7.875% Notes given their unique contractual entitlements, including their rights with respect to a Support Agreement entered into among Nortel Networks Inc. and NNCC in favor of NNCC.
 We ultimately negotiated an obtained extremely favorable treatment for the 7.875% Notes under Nortel Network’s chapter 11 plan under which they would be paid in cash, with a fund establish to “true up” distributions to the extent necessary to increase recoveries and bring them closer to par.

 Gradient Resources, Inc. (Patua Project)

-We represent the debtor companies in an out of court restructuring of approximately $150 million in debt.
+We represented the debtor companies in a successful out of court restructuring of approximately $150 million in debt.
 Gradient Resources and Patua Project’s core business is the development, design, construction, and operation of clean, renewable electric power generation projects and the sale of baseload renewable geothermal power to utilities located in the western United States.

 In re Residential Capital, LLC